CSU-CS162/Lab03ClassroomChaos/README.md

 Make sure to submit the assignment for grading!
 If you haven't clicked through the canvas link in a while, we would suggest clicking through it again before submitting.

 # Reminder on Arrays
+Arrays are containers with a set size.
+Think if them as drawers.
+You can't just magically make a drawer bigger or smaller once you've made it, it won't fit anymore.
+Also, because Arrays have a set size, any entry that doesn't have anything in it will have a "null" entry.
+Because of this, we have to be careful to not directly try to read our null entry or we may get some undefined behavior or an error.

 # Reminder on ArrayLists
+ArrayLists are containers without set sizes.
+Think of them as bricks.
+Need a longer wall?
+Simply add more bricks--your ArrayList will resize to fit everything.